 Home to the poet William Wordsworth from 1813 until his death in 1850 aged 80 and to his sister Dorothy, author of the Grasmere journals, until her death in 1855.

-A visit to Rydal Mount offers a unique perspective on Wordsworth as a family man, and offers a sense of who he was in the latter part of his life.
+Now owned by Wordsworth’s direct descendants the house contains many of Wordsworth’s personal belongings.
+These offer a unique perspective on William Wordsworth as a family man, and gives a sense of who he was in the latter part of his life.

 North of Ambleside: 1.5 miles on A591 on Grasmere Road.
 Follow brown signs on right of the main road.

 South of Grasmere.
 Accessible by public transport.
 7 miles from Windermere Station.